mbabynames search ✿

 Eleanor Nicole

-Eleanor ("noble and strong") and Nicole ("victory of the people").
+Eleanor ("shining light") and Nicole ("victory of the people").
 Two distinct meanings that create a name with range.
 At 3 syllables, Eleanor needs a shorter middle to stay balanced.
 Nicole does that.

 Eleanor Michelle